joerivanarkel/AzureCosmosDB/README.md

 [5.
 Querying a Item from the Container](https://github.com/joerivanarkel/AzureCosmosDB/edit/master/README.md#querying-a-item-from-the-container)<br>

 # Azure Cosmos DB
 Azure Cosmos DB is a no SQL database.
-As shwon in the underlying diagram, the top level is a Cosmos DB Account.
+As shown in the underlying diagram, the top level is a Cosmos DB Account.
 Form here you can manage the Functions triggers, Connections and Settings.
 A Cosmos DB Account contains Databases, which is an organization of containers.
 In a Container you find the Procedures, User Defined Functions and Triggers.
 Most importantly a Container contains Items.
-A item ia a entity in the Contianer, which contains the identifiers, partition key and body of information.
+A item is a entity in the Container, which contains the identifiers, partition key and body of information.

 ```mermaid
 graph LR